 Many bettors come into American football betting with a great deal of bravado.
 They know it all.
 They never lose.
-They're the boss when it comes to picking NFL and NCAA games against the spread.
-It's one thing to have bravado and talk a big game, and it's another entirely to generate consistent and realistic profits from your American football betting.
+They’re the boss when it comes to picking NFL and NCAA games against the spread.
+It’s one thing to have bravado and talk a big game, and it’s another entirely to see positive returns from your American football betting.
 So be humble.
-Recognise that you don't know it all.
+Recognise that you don’t know it all.
 Be prepared to make mistakes.
 Be prepared to learn.

 A good place to start is by betting on the teams or divisions you know best.
 Of course, ultimately we want to be able to cover the entire NFL and most of the NCAA.
 But if you’re new to American football betting, start out by focusing on the teams and/or divisions you are most familiar with.

 Most American football fans follow a particular team and have greater exposure to that team’s fortunes.
 This typically leads to a greater understanding of that team’s common divisional opponents.
 While we may want to dive in and start betting on games across the entire NFL and NCAA, it’s a good idea to begin simply by focusing on the team’s your most familiar with.

 We have already discussed the most popular American football betting markets.
 These are:

 - Moneylines (head to head, match winner)